 FO> has supplied various types of tooling on a number of projects to date.
 These tools range in size from 2” bore through to 36” bore and used in water depths to 2,530m (8,300’).
 Each tool is designed to be as simple and lightweight as possible, which allows the ROV to use larger sizes of tool without the need for lifting assistance or buoyancy.
 Tooling provides an important function during the installation and operation of subsea equipment.

 These are either short term caps that are designed to be full pressure retaining items that use elastomeric seals to seal in the bore, which are used typically for up to 6 months.
-The other is the Long Term Pressure Cap, which uses an Optima connector and a blind hub equipped with a Duoseal, these can be left permanently installed subsea and they use FOGT proprietary metal to metal sealrings.
+The other is the Long Term Pressure Cap, which uses an Optima® connector and a blind hub equipped with a Duoseal™.
+These can be left permanently installed subsea and they use FO> proprietary metal-to-metal sealrings.
 Pressure and flooding caps are fitted with test ports via hot stab connections for seal testing purposes.
 They are also fitted with ports via valves into the bore for pressure equalization and flooding of the bore with either chemicals or sea water.
 These caps can also be fitted with position transponder locations to facilitate measurement operations of the hub positions for rigid jumper fabrication.

-A drive bucket plug is an FO> patented device that is simple in construction and operation that can prevent the square drive in the drive bucket turning due to vibration loads from either flow / vortex induced vibration or from seismic events.
-The plug is simply inserted into the bucket once the torque tool has been removed.
+A drive bucket plug is an FO> patented device that is simple in construction and operation that can prevent the square drive in the drive bucket turning due to vibration loads from either flow/vortex induced vibration or from seismic events.
+The plug is inserted into the bucket once the torque tool has been removed.
 It locates onto the square drive and prevents it from rotating by reacting via the torque reaction slots in the drive bucket.
-Additionally, the plus also prevents silt, dropped object and marine growth from blocking up the drive bucket.
-The plug is designed to fit into any API / ISO drive bucket (specials upon request) and can be used for other applications such as on valves etc. They require no tooling for operation and the ROV simply pushes them into the drive bucket.
-To date they have been used on a number of projects, including in water depths up to 2,530m (8,300’).
+Additionally, the plug also prevents silt, dropped objects and marine growth from blocking up the drive bucket.
+The plug is designed to fit into any API/ISO drive bucket (specials upon request) and can be used for other applications, such as on valves.
+They require no tooling for operation, and the ROV simply pushes them into the drive bucket.
+They have been used on a number of projects, including in-water depths up to 2,530m (8,300’).